uber/manifold/README.md

 ##### `yTrue`: {Number[] | String[]}

 A list, ground truth for each data instance.
-Values must be numbers for regression model, must be strings that match object keys in `yPred` for classification models.
+Values must be numbers for regression models, must be strings that match object keys in `yPred` for classification models.
 Example (2 data instances, 2 classes ['false', 'true']):

 ```js
 ['true', 'false'];